Harriet Zuckerman: Work

 The empirical data Zuckerman analyzed, along with work by Robert K. Merton and others, documented ways in which women scientists were "systematically disadvantaged in educational attainment, productivity, funding, lab space, and recognition".

 Zuckerman and others have carried out subsequent work on prizes and other rewards; their impact on productivity, collaboration, and authorship; and on the effectiveness of interventions whose intention is to support women and members of other underrepresented populations.

-Scientific Elite is also a fascinating introduction to the phenomenon of multiple discovery in the fields of science and technology.
+Scientific Elite is an introduction to the phenomenon of multiple discovery in the fields of science and technology.
 Zuckerman further examined conditions and processes influencing the introduction and adoption of scientific ideas in later work.
 In 1978, she introduced the idea of "postmature scientific discovery".

-The sociologist of science Robert K. Merton later credited Zuckerman as a co-author of his work on the Matthew effect, writing '“It is now [1973] belatedly evident to me that I drew upon the interview and other materials of the Zuckerman study to such an extent that, clearly, the paper should have appeared under joint authorship.”
+The sociologist of science Robert K. Merton later credited Zuckerman as a co-author of his work on the Matthew effect, writing '"It is now [1973] belatedly evident to me that I drew upon the interview and other materials of the Zuckerman study to such an extent that, clearly, the paper should have appeared under joint authorship."